elcodedocle/phpass/README.md

 ### How to use

-The same way as regular phpass; check out the phpdoc included on docs folder for the extras
+The same way as regular phpass; check out the phpdoc included on docs folder for the extras.

 ### Motivation

-I wanted to implement proper hashing on my web app. password\_hash seemed the way to go, but it's only supported by the most recent versions of PHP (at the time of writing this, PHP 5.5.0 was realeased just a few months ago...)
+I wanted to implement proper hashing on my web app. password\_hash seemed the way to go, but it's only supported by the most recent versions of PHP (at the time of writing this, PHP 5.5.0 was realeased just a few months ago...).

-So I did some research and the most reasonably fast and tested library was by phpass, but it lacked support for, guess what, password\_hash.
-Since password\_hash should be the default option (at last, a sane way to use crypt!) and none of the other phpass hacks I checked (Drupal, WordPress) had it I decided to add it myself
+So I did some research and the most reasonably fast and tested library was phpass, but it lacked support for, guess what, password\_hash.
+Since password\_hash should be the default option (at last, a sane way to use crypt!) and none of the other phpass hacks I checked (Drupal, WordPress) had it I decided to add it myself.

-In the process, adding also support for sha512 and sha256 on portable methods seemed easy enough, so I beefed that up too
+In the process, adding also support for sha512 and sha256 on portable methods seemed easy enough, so I beefed that up too.

 ### Acks